Piotr1215/shell-operator-demo/slides.md

 - ☁️ Infrastructure as Code for multiple clouds
 - 📦 Extends Kubernetes with custom resources
 - 🔌 Provides a consistent API for cloud services
-- 🚀 Enables GitOps for infrastructure
+- 🚀 Enables building custom control planes

 ---